 No two projects are the same; Big or small, VDMX scales to meet the needs of the job instead of the other way around, seamlessly integrating to work alongside your other favorite performance applications as needed.

 Syncing your video effects with live audio is just a click away.
 A built-in audio analyzer translates any sound into light and movement with intelligent selectivity for volume, frequency, instrument and more.
 Now the audience can feel your show as well as see it.

-You love the power of Quartz Composer for graphical effects.
-And now there’s VJ software that loves Quartz as much as you do, providing full integration for the most sophisticated effects you can come up with.
-Create it in Quartz, then make it part of your show with VDMX.
+You love the power of using code to create custom graphics and effects.
+And now there’s VJ software that loves languages like Quartz Composer, Vuo and GLSL as much as you do, providing full integration for the most sophisticated effects you can come up with.

 When your show is live you need to be part of it, not buried in your computer.
 Set-and-play remote controls with VDMX let you run your effects wirelessly from an iPad or MIDI controller.
 Keep your eyes on the performance and VDMX will take care of the rest.